vetleandreas/game-reviews/README.md

-# Web Development Project INFT2002: Game Review
+# Welcome to the Game Review Service!

-Web development project course INFT2002.
+This is a project in INFT2002 at NTNU to review video games connected to a database.

 ## Instructions